stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - Look for patterns in user requests—these can reveal new monetization opportunities (e.g., affiliate products, premium features).
 - Example: Users asking for DIY dog grooming guides led to an affiliate play for grooming tools.

-**Opinion:** *Reddit and similar platforms are goldmines for introverts—gather insights without direct engagement.
+**Invisibuilder's perspective:** *Reddit and similar platforms are goldmines for introverts—gather insights without direct engagement.
 Use this feedback to refine your offerings and add value.*

 ---